learn-co-curriculum/dsc-filtering-v2-4/README.md

 SELECT [names of columns we are going to select] FROM [table we are selecting from];
 ```

-We specifiy the names of the columns we want to SELECT and then tell SQL the table we want to select them FROM.
-It's fairly straight forward.
+We specify the names of the columns we want to SELECT and then tell SQL the table we want to select them FROM.

 For this particular select, we are also going to be making use of a special character.
 We want to select all the rows in our table, and we want to return the data stored in any and all columns in those rows.
 To do this, we could pass the name of each column explicitly: